 Evaluate and visualize performance of models on custom patient populations selected using other criteria.

-Akshay is a PhD candidate in Information Science at Cornell University.
-He is currently at Cornell Tech in Manhattan.
-Computational Healthcare is developed as part of his PhD Thesis Research.
+Akshay is a PhD candidate in Information Science at Cornell Tech (in New York City), Cornell University.
+Computational Healthcare is part of his PhD Research.

-Peter is Chief Innovation Officer at New York Presbyterian Hospital and Associate Professor of Anesthesiology at Weill Cornell Medical College.
+Peter is Chief Innovation Officer at New York Presbyterian Hospital and Associate Professor of Anesthesiology at Weill Cornell Medical College, Cornell University.

-Ramin is Professor of Computer Science at Cornell Tech and Professor of Radiology at Weill Cornell Medical College.
+Ramin is Professor of Computer Science at Cornell Tech (in New York City) and Professor of Radiology at Weill Cornell Medical College, Cornell University.

 The information contained on this site is intended for educational purposes only.
 It does not constitute medical advice, nor is it a substitute for medical advice.
 You should consult a physician regarding medical diagnosis or treatment.

 This study is not endorsed by Healthcare Cost and Utilization Project (HCUP), Agency for Healthcare Research and Quality.
 All results shown on this site are derived from synthetic data.

 © 2015 Akshay U Bhat, Peter M. Fleischut & Ramin Zabih, Cornell University.